palantir/tslint/README.md

 #### Type Checking

-To enable rules that work with the type checker, a TypeScript program object may be passed to the linter.
+To enable rules that work with the type checker, a TypeScript program object must be passed to the linter when using the programmatic API.
 Helper functions are provided to create a program from a `tsconfig.json` file.
 A project directory can be specified if project files do not lie in the same directory as the `tsconfig.json` file.

 ```javascript
 const program = Linter.createProgram("tsconfig.json", "projectDir/");